madanyc/workfront-learn.en/help/manage-work/projects/track-overall-project-progress.md

 ---
 title: Track overall project progress
-description: Learn how the information displayed in the project header can help you track overall project progress and health in Adobe Workfront.
+description: Learn how the information displayed in the project header can help you track overall project progress and health  .
 feature: Work Management
 type: Article
 role: User